nfalquet/thunderbird-openpgp/jekyll/index.md

 This split button is only displayed if OpenPGP or S/MIME is configured for the current account.

-**Question**: Is it OK to change the toolbar and top-level menus based on the *From* address in case the user have 1 account with OpenPGP and 1 account without OpenPGP for example?
-Otherwise we can have them displayed as long as the user as at least 1 account with OpenPGP or S/MIME.

 **Widget**

 - According to Alex, a split button is easier to implement than, for example, an